Other FootieMag.net Sites >

 INTERNAL COMPETITION RULES

-Failure to turn up for a game will result in forfeit of the game.
+Failure to turn up for a game can result in forfeit of the game.

 2. Cancellation of Games